 Housing costs in Charlton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Charlton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Charlton is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Charlton who work in office and administrative support (15.23%), sales jobs (13.65%), and healthcare (10.81%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Charlton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Charlton is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Charlton who work in office and administrative support (15.35%), sales jobs (11.15%), and management occupations (10.86%).

 Also of interest is that Charlton has more people living here who work in computers and math than 95% of the places in the US.